BOMB (BOMB) Market Cap Tops $1.70 Million

-BOMB (CURRENCY:BOMB) traded down 2% against the U.S. dollar during the 1-day period ending at 23:00 PM ET on February 18th.
-One BOMB coin can currently be bought for approximately $1.90 or 0.00004723 BTC on major cryptocurrency exchanges.
-During the last seven days, BOMB has traded up 74.5% against the U.S. dollar.
-BOMB has a total market capitalization of $1.70 million and approximately $233,055.00 worth of BOMB was traded on exchanges in the last day.
+BOMB (CURRENCY:BOMB) traded down 2% against the dollar during the 24 hour period ending at 23:00 PM E.T. on February 18th.
+During the last week, BOMB has traded up 74.5% against the dollar.
+One BOMB coin can now be bought for $1.90 or 0.00004723 BTC on major exchanges.
+BOMB has a total market cap of $1.70 million and approximately $233,055.00 worth of BOMB was traded on exchanges in the last 24 hours.

 - Cosmos (ATOM) traded down 3% against the dollar and now trades at $27.21 or 0.00067791 BTC.